 - Case management services, such as help with housing or occupational resources.

-Outpatient treatment is the least restrictive form of substance abuse treatment.
-During outpatient treatment, you are able to live at home and go to work and/or school while you attend therapy on an outpatient basis.
+Outpatient treatment varies in intensity levels depending on a person’s needs but does not require a person to remain overnight in the facility.
+During outpatient treatment, you are able to live at home and go to work and/or school while you attend therapy and receive other services on an outpatient basis.
 Individual, group, and family therapy are available on an outpatient basis and evidenced-based therapies used can include:4

-- Cognitive-behavioral therapy: Assists in noticing, avoiding, and effectively coping with triggers in which you are likely to relapse and use drugs or alcohol.
+- Cognitive behavioral therapy.
+Assists in helping people notice, avoid, and effectively cope with triggers that may make them likely to relapse and use drugs or alcohol.

-- Motivational interviewing: Capitalizes on your motivation to end your addiction and change your behavior.
+- Motivational interviewing.
+Capitalizes on motivation to end the addiction and change behavior.

 Christian-based rehab may offer services incorporated into the evidence-based interventions and treatment settings outlined above.
-Faith-based elements such as 12-Step meetings, Bible study, prayer groups, and other faith-based or religious elements can be included as part of your substance abuse treatment program in a Christian-based drug rehab program.
+Faith-based elements such as 12-Step meetings, Bible study, prayer groups, and other religious elements can be included as part of your treatment program at a Christian-based drug rehab program.

 Faith-based Aftercare Services

-Upon discharge from a Christian drug rehab program, a continued plan of recovery must be designed.
-This recovery plan should address:
+Upon discharge from a Christian drug rehab program, a continuing care plan of recovery can be helpful as people transition back to daily life.
+This recovery plan may involve:

 - Church attendance.